 The idea that necessity eliminates violations, seems to stem from a naive belief that one is, or even can be, violation free.
 But one who has killed, even when justified, is still a killer.
 No amount of neccessity surrounding a violation removes the fact that the violation still occurred.
 All that the necessity states is that the violation was justified, not that it did not occur.
 Being violation free in the face of a violation is wishful and delusional thinking, a longing for a sense of purity that is nonexistent.

-It is not possible to be put into an ecology and never violate any other being’s rights/freedoms in that ecology.
+It is not possible to be put into an ecology and never violate any other being’s rights/freedoms inside that ecology.
 Every order we place, we participate in an ecosystem of tradeoffs, a few little violations are exchanged for a little wealth.
-However of course, this creates unease, as we desire to be ethical, virtuous, honest, integrated people, as such committing violations concerns us, often deeply and endlessly, we simply do not want to commit violations and if for whatever reason we do, we go through cognitive dissonance, often excruciatingly so, which takes many forms.
+However of course, this creates unease, as we desire to be ethical, virtuous, honest, integrated people, as such committing violations concerns us, often deeply and endlessly.
+We simply do not want to commit violations and if for whatever reason we do, we go through cognitive dissonance, often excruciatingly so, which takes many forms.
 This continues until we find a belief system that can integrate the violations congruently with our shoulds, wants, and actuals.
-For instance, in Jainism, a jain wishes to never have a violation of harm on their conscious, so they practice veganism and even avoid eating root vegetables, as that is an act that kills the entire plant.
-For most of us, Jainism is not worth the trade offs, perhaps we can save more animal and plant lives by eating potatoes.
+For instance, in Jainism, a Jain wishes to never have a violation of harm on their conscience, so they practice veganism and even avoid eating root vegetables, as that is an act that kills the entire plant.
+For most of us, Jainism is not worth the trade offs, perhaps we can save more animal and plant lives by eating potatoes with our particular circumstances.
 We do not have to throw out the baby with the bathwater.
-This is why you likely use a mobile phone or computer, despite the sweatshops and mining conditions involved, it is a worthwhile trade; a few little violations for each procurement of the device, exchanged for the potential good that your actions with the device can bring to the world.
+This is why you still likely use a mobile phone or computer, despite the sweatshops and mining conditions involved, it is a worthwhile trade; a few little violations for each procurement of the device, exchanged for the potential good that your actions with the device can bring to the world.

 Since the dawn of mankind, we’ve created endless beliefs and rationalisations to provide comfort for the ceaseless angst that unavoidable violations play on our conscience, often with religious practices.
 Or we downright ignore it, never resolving our dissonance, becoming quick to trigger.
-As technology and society progresses, the less moral violations remain necessary, and our belief systems update accordingly.
+As technology and society progresses, less moral violations remain necessary, updating our belief systems accordingly.
 Now, for the first time in history, a nutritionally complete/comparable selection of plant products are available to the average supermarket consumer, regardless of the consumer’s season and budget — making veganism now enter the public consciousness, as oppressing animals wanes into the unncessary.
-As an example, imagine getting a shepherd 2000 years ago to become nutrient complete and thriving on plants alone for their entire life, it won’t happen, so instead rules and ideologies around the necessary consumption of animals were created to workaround the guilt of the oppression of the animal which no longer apply today.
-Saying the prayer before slaughter/eating “thank you God for forgiving my sin in taking this animal’s life so that I can live and not die from starvation” hardly applies when the animal was killed mass-market by someone else so you can enjoy their flesh in an airplane at 35,000 ft flying in the sky—there is no unavoidable necessity of starvation in that circumstance—yet the legacy of those rational delusions sputter onward.
+As an example, imagine getting a shepherd 2000 years ago to become nutrient complete and thriving on plants alone for their entire life, it could not happen, so instead rules and ideologies around the necessary consumption of animals were created to workaround the guilt of the oppression of the animal which no longer apply today.
+Saying the prayer before slaughter/eating “thank you God for forgiving my sin in taking this animal’s life so that I can live and not die from starvation” hardly applies when the animal was killed mass-market by someone else so you can enjoy their flesh in an airplane at 35,000 ft flying in the sky — there is no unavoidable necessity of starvation in that circumstance — yet the legacy of those rational delusions sputter onward.